d-tork/podcast-quotes/README.md

 sources unknown

-“The basic totalitarian claim: What I know is everything that needs to be known, and if only it were manifest in the world, the world would become a utopia.
-I also think that that’s the core idea behind the Tower of Babel.
-It’s the idea that we can build a structure that makes the transcendent unnecessary.”
+> The basic totalitarian claim: What I know is everything that needs to be known, and if only it
+> were manifest in the world, the world would become a utopia.
+I also think that that’s the core
+> idea behind the Tower of Babel.
+It’s the idea that we can build a structure that makes the
+> transcendent unnecessary.

-"What happens in the story of Adam and Eve is that when people become self conscious, they get thrown out of paradise and then they're in history.
-And history is a place where there's pain in child birth, and where you're dominated by your mate, and where you have to toil like mad like no other animal because you're aware of your future.
-You have to work and sacrifice the joys of the present for the future constantly, and you know that you're going to die.
-And you have all that weight on you.
+> What happens in the story of Adam and Eve is that when people become self conscious, they get
+> thrown out of paradise and then they're in history.
+And history is a place where there's pain in
+> child birth, and where you're dominated by your mate, and where you have to toil like mad like no
+> other animal because you're aware of your future.
+You have to work and sacrifice the joys of the
+> present for the future constantly, and you know that you're going to die.
+And you have all that
+> weight on you.
 How could anything be more true than that?
-Unless you're naive beyond comprehension.
+Unless you're naive beyond
+> comprehension.
 There's something that's echoed about your life in that representation.
+We’re such
-We’re such strange creatures because we don't really fit into being in some sense, and that's what's expressed in the notion of The Fall."
+> strange creatures because we don't really fit into being in some sense, and that's what's expressed
+> in the notion of The Fall.

-"The notion that every single human being, regardless of their peculiarities and their strangenesses, and sins, and crimes, and all of that - has something divine in them that needs to be regarded with respect, plays an integral role, at least an analogous role, in the creation of habitable order out of chaos.
+> The notion that every single human being, regardless of their peculiarities and their
+> strangenesses, and sins, and crimes, and all of that - has something divine in them that needs to
+> be regarded with respect, plays an integral role, at least an analogous role, in the creation of
+> habitable order out of chaos.
 It's a magnificent, remarkable, and crazy idea.
-Yet, we developed it and I do firmly believe that it sits at the base of our legal system.
-I think it is the cornerstone of our legal system.
+Yet, we developed it
+> and I do firmly believe that it sits at the base of our legal system.
+I think it is the
+> cornerstone of our legal system.
 That's the notion that everyone is equal before God.
-That's such a strange idea.
-It's very difficult to understand how anybody could have ever come up with that idea, because the manifold differences between people are so obvious and so evident that you could say the natural way of viewing someone, or human beings, is in this extremely hierarchical manner where some people are contemptible and easily brushed off as pointless and pathological and without value whatsoever, and all the power accrues to a certain tiny aristocratic minority at the top, but if you look at the way that the idea of individual sovereignty developed, it is clear that it unfolded over thousands, perhaps tens of thousands of years, where it became something that was fixed in the imagination that each individual had something of transcendent value about them, and man I can tell you - we dispense with that idea at our serious peril.
-And if you're going to take that idea seriously - and you do because you act it out, because otherwise you wouldn't be law abiding citizens.
-It's shared by anyone who acts in a civilized manner - the question is: why in the world do you believe it?
-Assuming that you believe what you act out - which I think is a really good way of fundamentally defining belief."

-"The proper path of life is to take the tradition and spirit that is associated with consciousness as such and to act it out in your own personal life in a way that is analogous with the way Christ acted it out in his life.
-What that means in part is the acceptance of the tragic preconditions of existence.
-That's partly: betrayal by friends and by family and by the state, it's partly punishment for sins that you did not commit (the arbitrary nature of justice), and the fact of finitude.
-Your duty, and the way to set things right in the cosmos is to accept all those details as necessary preconditions for being and to act virtuously despite all that.
-That's a very, very powerful idea."

-"If you are not capable of cruelty, then you are absolutely a victim of anyone who is.
-For those who are exceedingly agreeable, there is a part of them crying out for the incorporation of the monster within them, which is what gives them strength of character and self respect, because it is impossible to respect yourself until you grow teeth.
-And if you grow teeth, you realize that you're somewhat dangerous, or seriously dangerous.
-Then you might be more willing to demand that you treat yourself with respect and that other people do the same thing.
-That doesn't mean that being cruel is better than not being cruel. **What it means is that being able to be cruel, and then not being cruel is better than not being able to be cruel, because in the first case you're nothing but weak and naive, and in the second case you're dangerous, but you have it under control.** If you're competent at fighting, it actually decreases the probability that you're going to have to fight, because when someone pushes you you'll be able to respond with confidence, and with any luck a reasonable show of confidence, which is a show of dominance, will be enough to make the bully back off."
+That's such
+> a strange idea.
+It's very difficult to understand how anybody could have ever come up with that
+> idea, because the manifold differences between people are so obvious and so evident that you could
+> say the natural way of viewing someone, or human beings, is in this extremely hierarchical manner
+> where some people are contemptible and easily brushed off as pointless and pathological and
+> without value whatsoever, and all the power accrues to a certain tiny aristocratic minority at the
+> top, but if you look at the way that the idea of individual sovereignty developed, it is clear
+> that it unfolded over thousands, perhaps tens of thousands of years, where it became something
+> that was fixed in the imagination that each individual had something of transcendent value about
+> them, and man I can tell you - we dispense with that idea at our serious peril.
+And if you're
+> going to take that idea seriously - and you do because you act it out, because otherwise you
+> wouldn't be law abiding citizens.
+It's shared by anyone who acts in a civilized manner - the
+> question is: why in the world do you believe it?
+Assuming that you believe what you act out -
+> which I think is a really good way of fundamentally defining belief.

+> The proper path of life is to take the tradition and spirit that is associated with consciousness
+> as such and to act it out in your own personal life in a way that is analogous with the way Christ
+> acted it out in his life.
+What that means in part is the acceptance of the tragic preconditions of
+> existence.
+That's partly: betrayal by friends and by family and by the state, it's partly
+> punishment for sins that you did not commit (the arbitrary nature of justice), and the fact of
+> finitude.
+Your duty, and the way to set things right in the cosmos is to accept all those details
+> as necessary preconditions for being and to act virtuously despite all that.
+That's a very, very
+> powerful idea.

+> If you are not capable of cruelty, then you are absolutely a victim of anyone who is.
+For those
+> who are exceedingly agreeable, there is a part of them crying out for the incorporation of the
+> monster within them, which is what gives them strength of character and self respect, because it
+> is impossible to respect yourself until you grow teeth.
+And if you grow teeth, you realize that
+> you're somewhat dangerous, or seriously dangerous.
+Then you might be more willing to demand that
+> you treat yourself with respect and that other people do the same thing.
+That doesn't mean that
+> being cruel is better than not being cruel. **What it means is that being able to be cruel, and
+> then not being cruel is better than not being able to be cruel, because in the first case you're
+> nothing but weak and naïve, and in the second case you're dangerous, but you have it under
+> control.** If you're competent at fighting, it actually decreases the probability that you're
+> going to have to fight, because when someone pushes you you'll be able to respond with confidence,
+> and with any luck a reasonable show of confidence, which is a show of dominance, will be enough to
+> make the bully back off.

-"I know that the evidence for genuine religious experience is incontrovertible, but it's not
+> I know that the evidence for genuine religious experience is incontrovertible, but it's not
-explicable.
+> explicable.
 So I don't want to explain it away...
-I want to pull back from that and leave it as a fact and a mystery, and then we're going to look at this from a rational perspective, and say that the initial formulation of the idea of God was an attempt to abstract out the ideal, and to consider it as an abstraction outside its instantiation.
+I want to pull back from that and leave it as a
+> fact and a mystery, and then we're going to look at this from a rational perspective, and say that
+> the initial formulation of the idea of God was an attempt to abstract out the ideal, and to
+> consider it as an abstraction outside its instantiation.
 And that's good enough.
-It's an amazing thing if it's true.
-But I don't want to throw the baby out with the bathwater."
+It's an amazing
+> thing if it's true.
+But I don't want to throw the baby out with the bathwater.

-Ideology is a parasite on religious substructures.
-A religious narrative has a particular set of characteristics.
+> Ideology is a parasite on religious substructures.
+A religious narrative has a particular set of
+> characteristics.
 It's very balanced.
 So for example there's the feminist idea of the patriarchy.
-Well the religious idea of society has a patriarchal notion built into it.
-That would be the dying king.
+> Well the religious idea of society has a patriarchal notion built into it.
+That would be the dying
+> king.
 The once great dying king.
-In a religious story, there's the natural world, the chaotic world - there's a positive element and a negative element.
-Then there's the social world - there's the wise king and the tyrannical king.
-Then there's the individual world - that's the adversary and the hero.
+In a religious story, there's the natural world, the chaotic
+> world - there's a positive element and a negative element.
+Then there's the social world - there's
+> the wise king and the tyrannical king.
+Then there's the individual world - that's the adversary
+> and the hero.
 There's always a positive and a negative at each level.
-And it stops it from being an over simplification."
+And it stops it from being

-"There's a transformation to some degree in the Prophetic Tradition, where there is a spirit that rises above the law, but this transformation really takes place in the New Testament.
-The Old Testament is prohibition, and the New Testament is, 'here's the good things you do once you're more than merely prohibiting yourself from impulsive sin.
-There's a positive good to be accomplished, not just a negative to be avoided.
-You have to look around you within your direct sphere of influence, and you fix the things that announce themselves to be in direct need of repair.
+> an over simplification.

+> There's a transformation to some degree in the Prophetic Tradition, where there is a spirit that
+> rises above the law, but this transformation really takes place in the New Testament.
+The Old
+> Testament is prohibition, and the New Testament is, 'here's the good things you do once you're
+> more than merely prohibiting yourself from impulsive sin.
+There's a positive good to be
+> accomplished, not just a negative to be avoided.
+You have to look around you within your direct
+> sphere of influence, and you fix the things that announce themselves to be in direct need of
+> repair.
 And those are often small things.
 They can start with things as simple as: your room.
+Put
-Put it in order.
-It's not important that you put your room in order necessarily, what is important is that you learn to distinguish between chaos and order, and that you learn to be able to act in a manner that produces order.
-In most households there's a hundred things that could be done to make it less hideous and horrible.
-So practicing that is both a useful form of meditation, but it's also a divine act."
+> it in order.
+It's not important that you put your room in order necessarily, what is important is
+> that you learn to distinguish between chaos and order, and that you learn to be able to act in a
+> manner that produces order.
+In most households there's a hundred things that could be done to make
+> it less hideous and horrible.
+So practicing that is both a useful form of meditation, but it's
+> also a divine act.

-"Women are attracted to men's ability to generate, to be productive, and to share.
-These qualities transcend wealth, which can disappear."
+> Women are attracted to men's ability to generate, to be productive, and to share.
+These qualities
+> transcend wealth, which can disappear.

 ---
 Maps of Meaning digest version: [http://www.cogsci.ecs.soton.ac.uk/cgi/psyc/newpsy?10.077](http://www.cogsci.ecs.soton.ac.uk/cgi/psyc/newpsy?10.077)